 Great!
 Your purchase is complete!
 However astute investors don’t just buy good investments, they also know how to manage them well and keep good records.

-Unfortunately most people who buy an investment property don’t talk to their accountant until the next year when they do their tax.
+Unfortunately, most people who buy an investment property don’t talk to their accountant until the next year when they do their taxes.

 As a result of this they don’t have the right documents that their accountant needs and then they procrastinate with their tax return or waste valuable time trying to find the right figures!

-Instead of waiting until the end of the financial year, try to set aside the documents you will need from day one so that when tax time comes you will be prepared.
+Instead of waiting until the end of the financial year, try to set aside the documents you’ll need from day one so that when tax time comes, you’ll be prepared.

 Property spreadsheet template

 You can use our investment property spreadsheet to give your accountant the required figures.
 This template is free and simple to use.

 Read below for an explanation of the information and figures that your accountant will require.